Taywee/args/README.md

 # args

-A simple, small, flexible, single-header C++11 argument parsing library
+A simple, small, flexible, single-header C++11 argument parsing library, in fewer than 1024 lines of code.

 This is designed to somewhat replicate the behavior of Python's argparse, but in C++, with static type checking, and hopefully a lot faster.